Utah police: Boy accused in killing 4 not cooperating

 Police responded to a call of shots fired inside the home at approximately 7 p.m.
 Friday.
 When officers arrived, they found the bodies of Consuelo Alejandra Haynie, 52, her daughters Alexis, 15, and Maylan, 14, and son Mathew, 14, Fields said.

-The shooter and father Colin Haynie were gone, she said.
+The shooter and father Colin Hayni e, 50,were gone, she said.
 Authorities later discovered that a person who arrived at the house after the shooting drove the suspect and the surviving victim to a nearby hospital, Fields said.

 Authorities said they had not been called to the house in the past.

 Officers arrested the boy at the hospital.
-He was being held at a youth detention facility pending a court appearance.
+Hefaces four counts of aggravated murder, one count of attempted aggravated murder and multiple firearms charges and was being held at a youth detention facility pending an expected court appearance.

 Officials said he is the only suspect.
 The person who drove them to the hospital was not involved in shooting, she said.